threerings/depot/README.md

 and dependencies via Maven or manually, as well as what sort of configuration Depot requires to start talking to your database.

-  * [Configuration Configuring and integrating] Depot with your project
+  * [Configuring and integrating](wiki/Configuration) Depot with your project

 ## Discussion

-Feel free to pop over to the [http://groups.google.com/group/ooo-libs OOO Libs] Google Group to ask questions and get (and give) answers.
+Feel free to pop over to the [OOO Libs](http://groups.google.com/group/ooo-libs) Google Group to ask questions and get (and give) answers.

 ## History